berzak/celer/README.md

-# CELER: Corpus of Eye movements in Learner and native English Reading
+# CELER: A 365 Participants Corpus of Eye Movements in L1 and L2 English Reading

 Eye movement recordings of ESL and native English speakers reading Wall Street Journal (WSJ) newswire sentences in English.
 Each participant reads 156 sentences: 78 sentences shared across participants and 78 unique to each participant.
-The dataset has two versions v1 (182 participants) and v2 (365 participants).

 ### Example